Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 1. YouTube Content Creator

-It takes a lot of gut and confidence to be seen on America’s most popular online platform – YouTube.
-I mean, more than 76% of US adults watch YouTube, so you should be confident to show your face, speak up and do your thing on YouTube.
+It takes a lot of guts and confidence to be seen on America’s most popular online platform – YouTube.
+I mean, more than 76% of US adults watch YouTube, so you should be confident to show your face, speak up, and do your thing if you are on YouTube.

 Some types of YouTube content don’t require you to show your face, like cooking demos, crafting tutorials, and video compilations.
 But many people like to see the face behind the channel, so if you don’t feel comfortable about people seeing you, then YouTube is not the best platform for you.